 Downtown Earl Young Walking Tours

 The Charlevoix Historical Society offers walking tours that focus on the Earl Young Park Avenue houses.
-Because the houses are private residences, the tour does not include the interiors.
+The houses are private residences.
+Tours do not include the interiors.
 The tour will continue over to the magnificent Charlevoix Public Library, down to the lower channel to view the Weathervane Inn, past the bridge, and into East Park.
 The excursion will be led by an experienced tour guide from the Charlevoix Historical Society.
 We ask that interested parties provide 24-hour notice when booking a tour.
 For more information, please call the Charlevoix Historical Society at 231-547-0373 or email us at firstname.lastname@example.org.

 Step-On Guides for Coach or Group Tours

 Attention tour professionals, coach operators, and visitors to Charlevoix!
 Experienced and knowledgeable step-on guides from the Charlevoix Historical Society are available now to provide tours of world-famous “Charlevoix the Beautiful!”
 Your tour will travel throughout the city and take you past the renowned Earl Young “Mushroom Houses”, past the stunning Victorian summer resorts, across the famous drawbridge, and into the heart of the bustling community.
 The experience can last approximately 1 to 1.5 hours or can be timed to fit your needs.
 This tour is also available to non-coach groups who are willing to provide transportation for themselves and the representative from the Charlevoix Historical Society.
 We can provide a guide for this wonderfully historic and entertaining tour for merely $100 per coach.
 To book a tour guide or for more information, please call 231-547-0373, or email us at email@example.com.

 Please see our information PDF for a closer look at what a Charlevoix Mushroom House Tour with the Charlevoix Historical Society can offer visitors to our lovely town.
 In addition to calling or emailing with tour reservations, interested parties can also fill out the PDF form and return it to the Charlevoix Historical Society by email at firstname.lastname@example.org or by mail to: Charlevoix Historical Society, PO Box 525, Charlevoix, MI 49720